UIComponent class: oracle.adf.view.rich.component.rich.RichSubform

 The RichSubform represents an independently submittable region of a page.
-The contents of a subform will only be validated (or otherwise processed) if a component inside of the subform is responsible for submitting the page or if the default attribute is set to true.
+The contents of a subform will only be validated (or otherwise processed) if a component inside of the subform is responsible for submitting the page or if the default attribute is set to true while no other subform is responsible for submitting the page.
 This allows for comparatively fine-grained control of which components will be validated and pushed into the model without the compromises of using entirely separate form elements.

 We strongly recommend the use of a single <af:form> per page, and using <af:subform> where you might otherwise be tempted to use multiple forms.
 Multiple forms require multiple copies of page state, and user edits in forms that aren't submitted are always lost.
 When a page using subforms is submitted, page state is only written once, and all user edits are preserved.